vkleer/CI_PP1_TD/README.md

 ### Hero Image
 - Shows a picture of the band to introduce them to users
 - Picture changes depending on screen size, making sure all band members fit in on any screen size
-- Features the following text on top of the image to clearly state the purpose of the site: "A tribute page to the legendary band: The Doors"
+- Features the following text on top of the image to clearly state the purpose of the website: "A tribute page to the legendary band: The Doors"
 - Covers user story **10**

 <details><summary>Screenshot of Hero Image</summary>